johannesstroebele91/React-Library/2_components-props-useState-lists-conditions/props/props-child-to-parent.md

 # 2) Example uncontrolled components

-TODO might needs fixing, revise later

 Means the component does not controll the state

 - and therefore the respective value
-- that should are needed in the child component
+- that is needed in the child component
-- are handeled in the child
+- is handeled in the child
 - NOT the parent component

 **See the following Github Commit: [113ce035f92da3a1d32429b12b5253d0df407707](https://github.com/johannesstroebele91/React-Library/commit/113ce035f92da3a1d32429b12b5253d0df407707)**